togekiwi/data-structures-algorithms-ECS202/stacks and queues/README.md

 1. Worst Case: When the list is already sorted.
 The algorithm required (n - i) comparisons to confirm that i'th element is at its correct position.
 So, the time complexity is O(n^2)

-2. Average Case: At the k'th division of sublists, 2^(k-1) elements are correctly placed.
+2. Average Case: At the kth division of sublists, 2^(k-1) elements are correctly placed.
 So, there are log2(n) reductions.
 So, as each reduction makes atmost n comparisons then, the time complexity is O(n log n)